biocore/unifrac/README.md

     conda install -c conda-forge -c bioconda gxx_linux-64 unifrac-binaries

+# Environment considerations

+## Multi-core support

+Unifrac uses OpenMP to make use of multiple CPU cores.
+By default, Unifrac will use all the cores that are avaialble on the system.
+To restrict the number of cores used, set:

+    export OMP_NUM_THREADS=nthreads

+## GPU support

+On Linux platforms, Unifrac will run on a GPU, if one is found.
+To disable GPU offload, and thus force CPU-only execution, one can set:

+    export UNIFRAC_USE_GPU=N

+To check which code path is used (Unifrac will print it to standard output at runtime), sett:

+    export UNIFRAC_GPU_INFO=Y

+Finally, Unifrac will only use one GPU at a time.
+If more than one GPU is present, one can select the one to use by setting:

+    export ACC_DEVICE_NUM=gpunum

+Note that there is no GPU support for MacOS.

 # Examples of use

 Below are a few light examples of different ways to use this library.